drolsonmi/math2040/Lectures/2040_08_Probability.md

 5. Describe the difference between a probability and a proportion.

 6. A small business that sells custom-printed T-shirts analyzed its sales data from the past quarter.
-  * The data revealed that,
+An order is randomly selected from the past quarter's sales.
+What's the probability that this order contains at least one T-shirt with a logo or at least one T-shirt with a slogan?
+The data revealed that,
     * 35% of all orders included at least one T-shirt with a design featuring a logo,
     * 55% of all orders included at least one T-shirt with a slogan, and
     * 20% of all orders included at least one T-shirt with both a logo and a slogan
-  * An order is randomly selected from the past quarter's sales.
-What's the probability that this order contains at least one T-shirt with a logo or at least one T-shirt with a slogan?